Explore This Treatment Program

 Conditions Treated

-We treat all chronic GI conditions in children, especially functional disorders, including:
+We treat all chronic GI conditions in children, adolescents, and young adults up to 21 years of age, especially:

 Services Provided

-• Help patients better understand the mind body connection and how stress can manifest as gastrointestinal symptoms.
+• Help patients and their families better understand the mind-body connection and how psychological and emotional stressors can manifest as and/or exacerbate GI symptoms.